A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Abstract

 \section{Abstract}

 In this paper we propose a framework to analyze iterative first-order optimization algorithms for time-varying convex optimization.
 We assume that the temporal variability is caused by a time-varying parameter entering the objective, which can be measured at the time of decision but whose future values are unknown.
-We consider the case of strongly convex objective functions with Lipschitz continuous gradients \FJ{under a convex constraint set}.
-We model the algorithms as discrete-time linear parameter varying (LPV) systems in feedback with \FJ{monotone operators such as the time-varying gradient}.
+We consider the case of strongly convex objective functions with Lipschitz continuous gradients.
+We model the algorithms as discrete-time linear parameter varying (LPV) systems in feedback with the time-varying gradient.
 We leverage the approach of analyzing algorithms as uncertain control interconnections with integral quadratic constraints (IQCs) and generalize that framework to the time-varying case.
 We propose novel IQCs that are capable of capturing the behavior of time-varying nonlinearities and leverage techniques from the LPV literature to establish novel bounds on the tracking error.
 Quantitative bounds can be computed by solving a semi-definite program and can be interpreted as an input-to-state stability result with respect to a disturbance signal which increases with the temporal variability of the problem.
-As a departure from results in this research area, our bounds introduce \FJ{a dependence on different additional measures of temporal variations, such as the function value and gradient rate of change}.
+As a departure from results in this research area, our bounds introduce a dependence on different additional measures of temporal variations, such as the rate of change of function or gradient value.
 We exemplify our main results with numerical experiments that showcase how our analysis framework is able to capture convergence rates of different first-order algorithms for time-varying optimization through the choice of IQC and rate bounds.

 \begin{MSCcodes} 90C22, 90C25, 90C31, 93C55, 93D09 \end{MSCcodes}